min2ha/ukwa-site/content/target/37529/index.en.md

   "subject": "EU Referendum"
 }

-# Guardian, The: Grassroots student movements on both sides emphasize participation and becoming informed about the EU referendom

 On the “out” side, Students for Britain, are affiliated to Vote Leave.
 On the “in” side stand Students for Europe, supported by Britain Stronger in Europe.
 Over a hundred individual student groups on either side of the debate are up and running at universities around the country.